dlynes12/Fishtank/Assignment1/codesmells.md

 ### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]
 I would think about the function of the code and find a way that would do the same thing more efficiently, I would start by seeing what if statements could be combined and if the is a more straight forward method of accomplishing the same thing.